min2ha/ukwa-site/content/target/69902/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The status of "retained EU Law"

 Looks at the process of converting EU law into a new type of domestic law, who can change this new law and how